tomchapin/newhope/README.md

 # Model Weights

-We have open-sourced the model weights [NewHope](https://huggingface.co/).
+We have open-sourced the model weights [NewHope](https://huggingface.co/SLAM-group).

+We are uploading the model weights.
+The weights will be available in a few hours.

 # Usage